The Quick Answer

 Add uninsured and underinsured motorist coverage at limits matching your liability.
 This is one of the most valuable and underutilized coverages available.
 In most states, it adds only a modest amount to your premium.

 Consider medical payments or personal injury protection based on your health insurance situation.
 If you have strong health insurance with low out-of-pocket costs, you may need less medical payments coverage.
 If you have a high-deductible health plan, higher medical payments limits can bridge the gap after an auto accident.
 Finally, evaluate optional coverages like rental reimbursement and roadside assistance based on your specific needs.
-CPK Insurance can walk you through each of these decisions with personalized quotes that show exactly how each coverage choice affects your premium.
+Get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare options and see how each coverage choice affects your premium.

 Enter your ZIP code to compare insurance rates from top carriers.